How to Enable Macros in Excel 365/2022/2016/2013❓

 Security Warning

-To enable the macros on that Excel file, click 'Enable Content' to permit the workbook's macros to execute.
-Post this, you can choose to run it manually, or if it's designed to run automatically, it will do so.
+To enable macros in an Excel file, click "Enable Content" to allow the workbook's macros to run, and then choose to run them manually or let them run automatically if designed to do so.

 Method 2.
 Enable Excel Macros in Backstage View

 Step 1.
-Open the Excel File, and if it's the first time you open it and it has a macro, you should get a clear warning about it.
-If the Excel files are suddenly corrupted, you should repair the corrupt Excel file first.
+When opening an Excel file, you may encounter a warning if it's the first time you open it and it contains a macro.
+If the file becomes corrupted, repair the corrupt Excel file first before attempting to open it.

 Step 2.
-Click on the macros that have been disabled link or go to File > Info > Enable Content > Enable All Content.
-See screenshot:
+To enable macros that have been disabled, click on the "Macros that have been disabled" link or go to File > Info > Enable Content > Enable All Content, as shown in the screenshot.

 Enable Macro via Backstage

-Once you do that, the document will be remembered and added to the trusted document.
-Hence the warning will not show up when you relaunch it.
+Once you trust the document, it will be remembered and added to the trusted document list, so you won't see the warning when you relaunch it.

 Method 3.
 Activate Excel Macros via Trust Center

-Go to File > Options > Trust Center > Trust Center Settings > Macro Settings.
-Here, you can select the desired macro running restriction level.
-You can choose the wanted section to enable macros.
+To change the macro running restriction level, go to File > Options > Trust Center > Trust Center Settings > Macro Settings, where you can select the desired level of macro running restriction and choose which section to enable macros in.

 macro Settings Excel